cisco/ChezScheme/IMPLEMENTATION.md

-   If the result type is "&", then `c-arg`s must include a function to accept the pointer that receives the function result (i.e., the length of `c-args` should match the length of the agument-type list in the given `info-foreign`).
+   If the result type is "&", then `c-arg`s must include a function to accept the pointer that receives the function result (i.e., the length of `c-args` should match the length of the argument-type list in the given `info-foreign`).
 The pointer may need to be stashed somewhere by the generated code for use after the function returns.